timsat/prismatoid/README.md

 prismatoid (development in progress)
 ==========

-Lightweight cross-platform daemon to control Lightpack The daemon listens 7777 port and accepts following commands:
+Lightweight cross-platform daemon to control Lightpack.

+The daemon listens 7777 port and accepts the following commands:

 * `SetColors <color_list>`
 * `SetSmoothness <int_value>`